statamic/v2-docs/content/pages/3.guides/4.template-language/index.md

 **Tips:**

+- You need to escape your regex as a string
 - You need to use delimiters at the beginning and end of your regex
 - You can use flags at the end of your regex to modify its behavior